tomsWebConsulting/twcsl/v7.0/Page/Store/List/Store Page List Category Description Add/README.md

 * **2024-08-16**

-  * fix for category no working for all category
+  * fix for category not working for all category
   * bumped version to 0.6.3

 * **2024-07-25**